-- 1 Log in to UCMDB as an administrator.
+- 1. Log in to UCMDB as an administrator.

-- 2 Navigate to Data Flow Management > Integration Studio.
+- Navigate to Data Flow Management > Integration Studio.
 UCMDB displays a list of existing integration points.

-- 3 Select the Integration Point you created for Service Manager.
+- Select the Integration Point you created for Service Manager.
 For example, SM Integration.

-- 4 Click the Data Push tab.
+- 4. Click the Data Push tab.

-- 5 Add a new data push job as follows.
+- 5. Add a new data push job as follows.

-a Click the New Integration Job button .
+- a.
+Click the New Integration Job button .

-UCMDB creates a default data push job when creating an integration point.
-Table 6 lists the default data push job and its Topology Query Language (TQL) queries.
+Note: UCMDB creates a default data push job when creating an integration point.
+The following table lists the default data push job and its Topology Query Language (TQL) queries.
 If needed, you can create, update or remove TQL queries for the push job.
 To access these out-of-the-box TQL queries for push, go to Modeling > Modeling Studio > Resources, select Queries for Resource Type, and then navigate to Root > Integration > SM Sync > 9.xx.

-For information about tailoring data push TQL queries, see Create a TQL query to synchronize the CI type on page 130.
+For information about tailoring data push TQL queries, see "How to Create a TQL Query to Synchronize the CI Type" on page 154.